Samikhxnn/customdataset_pytorch_classifier/README.md

-# customdataset_pytorch_classifier
-Custom Image Classification using VGG16 &amp; PyTorch.
-Features a custom-authored Dataset class for Google Drive integration, Transfer Learning with a fine-tuned classifier head, and data augmentation.
-Achieved 87.7% test accuracy on the "Super" dataset.
 # Custom Image Classification using VGG16 & PyTorch

 A high-performance deep learning pipeline built with PyTorch to classify images from the "Super" dataset.
 Features a custom-authored Dataset class designed for Google Drive integration, data augmentation, and Transfer Learning using a fine-tuned VGG16 architecture.